Strengthless/strengths-website/README.md

 <hr>
 <b>Changelogs:</b><br><br>

+<b>v3.3</b>
+- Mobile users can no longer access the school leaks webpage, only through PC.

 <b>v3.2</b>
 - Added an "Ask Me Anything" page, feel free to submit your questions there.
 - Added a discord webhook for the AMA page.